 Charlotte Breuvart focuses her practice on European, French, and Belgian antitrust and competition law.
-She has 20 years of extensive experience in cartels, abuses of dominance, merger control, and State aids (both in counseling and litigation).
+She has more than 20 years of experience in cartels, abuses of dominance, merger control, and State aids (both in counseling and litigation).
 In 2012, Charlotte contributed to obtaining the largest ever fine reduction granted by the European courts in a cartel case.
 She is recognized as a leading practitioner in European, French, and Belgian antitrust and competition law by independent legal directories and is one of five women partners based in Brussels who were elected as "Shining Stars" in the Private Practice section of W@Competition's Five Star Professionals Survey, Brussels Bubble (October 2021).

-Charlotte regularly advises French, Belgian, and international companies in a wide range of industries, with a specific focus on the energy sector, where she also delivers regulatory advice.
+Charlotte regularly advises French, Belgian, and international companies in a range of industries, with a specific focus on the energy sector.

-She has been involved in several high-profile antitrust and State aid cases before the European Commission and the Court of Justice of the European Union as well as in major M&A transactions involving multijurisdictional merger filings.
-She has participated in several leniency applications and commitments procedures (at the EU and national levels) and implemented learning and compliance programs in antitrust and competition law.
-In addition Charlotte regularly advises companies on general EU legislation (including freedoms of movement).
+Charlotte has been involved in several high-profile antitrust and State aid cases before the European Commission and the Court of Justice of the European Union as well as in major M&A transactions involving multijurisdictional merger filings.
+She has participated in leniency applications and commitments procedures (at the EU and national levels) and implemented compliance programs in antitrust and competition law.

 Prior to joining Jones Day, Charlotte was the resident partner-in-charge of the Brussels antitrust and competition practice of an international law firm (2007-2013).
 She also served as a senior antitrust in-house counsel at EDF and practiced in the Paris and Washington, D.C. offices of another international law firm.